1946 National League tie-breaker series

-The 1946 National League tie-breaker series was a best-of-three playoff series that extended Major League Baseball's (MLB) 1946 regular season to decide the winner of the National League (NL) pennant.
+The 1946 National League tie-breaker series was a best-of-three playoff series that extended the regular season to decide the winner of the National League pennant.
 The games were played on October 1 and October 3, 1946, between the St. Louis Cardinals and Brooklyn Dodgers.
-It was necessary after both teams finished the season with identical win–loss records of 96–58.
-This was the first ever tie-breaker series in MLB history.
-The Cardinals won the regular season series, 16–8.
+It was necessary after both teams finished their 154-game schedules atop the National League with identical win–loss records of 96–58.
+This was the first ever tie-breaker series in major-league history.
+The Cardinals had won 16 of the 24 the regular-season games between the two teams.

 The first game took place at Sportsman's Park in St. Louis, and the second, at Brooklyn's Ebbets Field.
 The Cardinals swept the Dodgers behind wins from pitchers Howie Pollet and Murry Dickson, thus advancing to the 1946 World Series in which they defeated the Boston Red Sox, four games to three.
 In baseball statistics, the tie-breaker series counted as the 155th and 156th regular season games by both teams, with all events in the games added to regular season statistics.